lsaravia/CriticalGlobalForest/README.md

 * Map_Max_patches.Rmd : Generate gif animations of largest patch dynamics

+* Run_Contact_Model.Rmd : Run a contact model to apply the same set of indicators used for global forest.

 ## Folders

 	|
-	|--- Code: matlab and R code by S. Doyle
+	|--- Code: matlab and Python code by S. Doyle / L. Saravia
 	|--- R: R code by L. Saravia
-    	 |-- powerlaw: code by Cosma Rohilla Shalizi